-Most frequently in the past, we have been small and have been assigned to operation within other ships.
+Most frequently in the past, we have been small and have been assigned to operations within other ships.
 However, now that Starfleet has a much greater need for our abilities, we have begun amassing our own specialized fleet.
 The first ship of the fleet is the NCC-74928 USS Dark Fury, commissioned Stardate 50659.3, under the command of Captain John "Sparky" Bevan.
 We expect to have more ships join our fleet soon but we will do so slowly to keep our operations under wraps and the enemy unaware of our existence (for as long as possible).

 Our future shall continue only to grow.
 While we are small and have limited reach due to our low numbers, that shall change in time.
 Our goal is to have a comparatively sizable fleet of specialized ships manned by Advance Guard members exclusively.
 We aim to be the branch to which Starfleet Command turns whenever something must be accomplished to the highest of standards through the most difficult of circumstances.
 We aim to replace the use of general Starfleet personnel and disband Section 31 entirely.
-Starfleet Intelligence shall continue to serve a purpose, so we look forward to working more directly with them as our influence grows.

 If you feel that you are up to the challenge of becoming a member, get in touch today and let's see if you are worthy of that title.
 We look forward to hearing from you.